The Latest Recruiting Trends In 2019 [With July Updates]

 The trends are in reverse monthly order, so if you're all caught up, read on.
-If you need to catch up, click on the month’s below to get there.
+If you need to catch up, click on previous months below to get there.
+For future updates, bookmark this article and check back each month for the latest recruiting trends.

 - May Recruiting Trend Updates